meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 all changes to a users' portfolio view and the view of in-progress transfers.

-The standard APIs thus define choices for all actions taken by registries, wallets, or apps on user-visible contracts that implement the `Holding`, `TransferInstruction`, `AllocationInstruction`, `AllocationRequest`, or `Allocation` interface.
+The standard APIs thus define choices for all actions taken by registries, wallets, or apps on user-visible contracts that implement one of the standard's Daml interfaces.
 Thereby enabling wallets to parse the transaction history in an implementation-agnostic way using an interface filter to subscribe to the transaction tree stream served on the Ledger API of the validator node hosting the user's Daml parties.

 #### Access to Registry Off-Ledger APIs